 Some NSAIDs inhibit both COX-1 and COX-2, however, COX-1 does have several benefits.
 It protects the stomach from stomach acid, maintains the stomach lining and also helps with kidney and platelet function.
 On the other hand, COX-2 is mainly found at inflammation sites.
 There are some NSAIDs that only block COX-2, so they may be gentler on your stomach and have fewer side effects than other NSAIDs.

-Some over-the-counter (OTC) NSAID brands, such as Nurofen®, include more than one active ingredient.
+Some over-the-counter (OTC) NSAID brands include more than one active ingredient.
 (For example, Nurofen® contains codeine phosphate hemihydrate plus ibuprofen.)

 Over-the-counter NSAIDs include: